aleynakirmizi/st-dbscan/README.md

 # st-dbscan
-An implementation of ST-DBScan algorithm using Python language.
-Rather than the
+An implementation of ST-DBScan algorithm using Python language.Original version of stdbscan uses temporal data, longitude and latitude data.
+For this implementation, text data and temporal data is used to cluster news article

 ## Reference